lonelyobserver0/YuriWidget/README.md

 A widget engine that renders HTML, CSS, and JavaScript.

-Using GTK-4, it is composed of a client (`yuriwidget_client`) and a server (`yuriwidget`), allowing the user to run commands that change the app status in real-time.
+Using GTK-4, it is composed of a client (`yuriwidgetctl`) and a server (`yuriwidget`), allowing the user to run commands that change the app status in real-time.

 The use of sockets means that it is not bound by the OS, particularly supporting the infamous window compositor Hyprland.